MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 audience: admin
 ms.service: msteams
 search.appverid: MET150
-description: Learn how to purchase, configure, and enable Career Coach for Microsoft Teams for Education. ms.localizationpriority: medium f1.keywords:
+description: Learn how to get started with Career Coach for Microsoft Teams, including supported languages and requirements. ms.localizationpriority: medium ms.collection:
-- NOCSH
-ms.collection:
   - M365-collaboration
+  - m365initiative-edu
 appliesto:
   - Microsoft Teams
 ---

-# Purchase, configure, and enable Career Coach for Microsoft Teams
+# Get started with Career Coach for Microsoft Teams

 Career Coach is a Microsoft Teams for Education app powered by LinkedIn that provides personalized guidance for higher education students to navigate their career journey.
 Career Coach offers educational institutions a unified career solution for students to discover their career path, grow real-world skills, and build their network all in one place.